What Are the Components of an Appraisal?

 Most of the parties involved are very familiar.
 The real estate agent is the most known person in the transaction.
 Next, the bank provides the financial capital required to fund the transaction.
 And ensuring all aspects of the exchange are completed and that a clear title passes to the buyer from the seller is the title company.

 So, who's responsible for making sure the value of the property is in line with the purchase price?
 This is where the appraiser comes in.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Russell Appraisal Service will ensure, you as an interested party, are informed.

 The inspection is where an appraisal starts

-Back at the office, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+After the inspection, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-It is important to note that while this amount is probably the most reliable indication of what a house is worth, it probably will not be the price at which the property closes.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-At the end of the day, an appraiser from Russell Appraisal Service will guarantee you discover the most accurate property value, so you can make the most informed real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Russell Appraisal Service will help you get the most accurate property value, so you can make the most informed real estate decisions.